solidiquis/grits/README.md

 <p align="center">
   <em>The top pane in the above screenshot is the raw output of tcpdump while the bottom pane shows the output being piped into grits.</em>
 </p>

+## Documentation

+The documentation for `grits` can be found [here](./docs/help.md).
+It is also available in the CLI via `--help`.

+## Contributing

+All well-intentioned forms of contributions are welcome.

+## Donating

+If you like this tool, please consider [buying me a coffee](https://buymeacoffee.com/O3nsHqb7A9).
+Much appreciated!

+## FAQ

+Q: **Why is this called grits?**
+A: I was really craving shrimp & grits while writing this on a plane going to South Korea.